 exclusive: watch ari marcopoulos capture mark gonzales and tyshawn jones shredding nyc

-The iconic photographer shares a first look at his new collaboration with adidas Skateboarding, and sounds off about its zine-inspired origins.
+The iconic photographer shares a first look at his new collaboration with Adidas Skateboarding, and sounds off about its zine-inspired origins.

 Photography Ari Marcopoulos

-Since emigrating to New York from his native Holland in the 80s, photographer Ari Marcopoulos has vigorously documented all he encounters on the gritty city's streets: Basquiat, graffiti tags, the Beastie Boys, cop cars, pickup basketball games, tattoos, friends, trash, tree branches, sidewalks packed with colorful characters.
+Since emigrating to New York from his native Holland in the 80s, photographer Ari Marcopoulos has vigorously documented all he encounters on the gritty city's streets: Basquiat, graffiti tags, the Beastie Boys, cop cars, pickup basketball games, tattoos, friends, trash, tree branches, sidewalks packed with colourful characters.
 But throughout his 40-year career, the photographs he made of skaters in the early 90s have remained perhaps his most cherished.
 They've filled books and spangled Supreme shop walls since the OG Lafayette Street outpost's infancy.
 These pictures have also inspired Marcopoulos's newest project: an exclusive zine and limited edition collaborative collection with adidas Skateboarding.

 "The idea came from celebrating the core skate scene in New York in the 90s but translating that spirit to now," Marcopoulos tells i-D. In addition to a collaborative footwear and apparel offering, he's made a 26-page zine, AIGHT', which captures a winter day of shredding in the sunshine at spots like the Foley Square courthouse, or some busted stairs on Allen Street.
 Shot on black and white film, AIGHT' recalls Marcopoulos's now-iconic sessions at the shuttered Brooklyn Banks.
-But paired with some mixed media elements and bright pops of color, it feels like a fresh lens on the Lower East Side, and the creativity of New York City skate culture.
+But paired with some mixed media elements and bright pops of colour, it feels like a fresh lens on the Lower East Side, and the creativity of New York City skate culture.

 Today, we're pleased to exclusively premiere AIGHT's accompanying video, which lends an intimate look at Marcopoulos's afternoon with adidas Skateboarding's tip-top team riders.
 Living legend Mark Gonzales spray paints his moniker on walls and moving trucks before ripping a no comply wallie over a traffic barricade.
 Tyshawn Jones — the 18-year-old Bronx native who broke out for his star turn in Supreme's "cherry" — chills on a basketball court before pushing down Allen with the force that's made him such a thrilling talent.
 Set to the sounds of old school jazz riffs, the film at once recalls NYC skating early 90s golden age, and spotlights a new generation.